 How is a skills assessment interview different/better than other skill assessment methods?

-There are various skill assessment methods available in addition to skills assessment interviews: phone interviews, CV screening, reference checks, take-home-projects, and trials.
+There are various skill assessment methods available in addition to skills assessment interviews: phone interviews, CV screening, reference checks, interview coding challenges, and trials.
 The first three are focused on what candidates SAY they can do, rather than on what they CAN actually do, which makes them far less reliable than skill assessment interviews.

 The remaining two are too time-consuming.
 If candidates are not compensated for their time, they might refuse to participate in the recruitment process.
 It’s estimated that by 2021, there will be a programmer deficit of 1.4 million in the US alone, while the demand for software developers will grow by 21% by 2028.